-Art: Creative Tarot
+Art: Oracle and Tarot Decks

 Some of the cards in this slideshow come from a series created exclusively from artworks in the Metropolitan Museum of Art, once my home away from home and still one of my favorite places on earth.
 I allowed each card to emerge organically as I reflect on its particular associations as well as the source artworks I create it with.
 My goal is to represent several media, locations and centuries in each piece, allowing images from different cultures to speak to each other in unexpected ways.